Protecting Your Passover Blessings

 He was also quick to repent when he sinned.
 God requires that each one of us seek His face.

 Many choose to walk away in rebellion, only desiring to receive from the Lord.
-However, much is required of those who the Lord calls, and we must not ignore the prodding of the Holy Spirit when He requests our full attention.
+However, much is required of those whom the Lord calls, and we must not ignore the Holy Spirit’s prodding when He requests our full attention.
 We must choose to be in attendance during His special feast times throughout the year, despite what others do or say.

 God is our ultimate provider.

-“When my father and my mother forsake me, then the Lord will take care of me.”
+- “When my father and my mother forsake me, then the Lord will take care of me.”—Psalm 27:10

 Although our earthly parents have failed many of us, we must understand that God Himself steps into that gap.
 What a promotion!
 What an honor to be a son or daughter of our Heavenly Father—Adonai!

-Do not deliver me to the will of my adversaries; for false witnesses have risen against me, and such as breathe out violence.”
+Do not deliver me to the will of my adversaries; for false witnesses have risen against me, and such as breathe out violence.”—Psalm 27:11-12

-Please understand that you will experience attacks.
-This is especially true when you are right in the center of God’s will.
-However, the way you deal with those attacks is what ultimately either brings defeat or greater promotion.
+You will experience attacks, especially when you are right in the center of God’s will.
+The way you respond to those attacks is what ultimately brings setbacks or greater promotion.

 We must remember that God is a good Father.

 David never cursed God, even in the midst of great adversity.
-Innately he knew that God was good, and although he did not always understand the circumstances, he remained steadfast in knowing that God loved him and would bring rewards into his life at the right time.
+He knew that God was good, and although he did not always understand the circumstances, he remained steadfast in knowing that God loved him and would bring rewards into his life at the right time.

-“I would have lost heart, unless I had believed, that I would see the goodness of the Lord, in the land of the living.”
+- “I would have lost heart, unless I had believed, that I would see the goodness of the Lord, in the land of the living.” —Psalm 27:13

 Wait on the Lord.

-“Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord!”
+- “Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord!” —Psalm 27:24